Engaging Every Student

 1. CREATE YOUR LIST

 Create a vocabulary list, using either your own definitions or suggestions from Pear Deck’s seamless integration with Merriam-Webster.

 Play Flashcard Factory!
 Students are paired up to create unique visual and written illustrations for each term.
 Their cards go to Quality Control where you can review and choose which ones to ship!

 Once your final set is approved, save the cards and share with your class in Google Drive.
-Or take the learning even farther and export to Quizlet.
-With Quizlet, you can review cards as a class or ask students to study on their own.
+Or take the learning even farther and export to Gimkit.
+You can also export and print the cards for hands-on review.

 Flashcard Factory Best Practices

 DECIDE THE PURPOSE